 This ESG and RI Policy covers all Talis Capital’s funds, existing portfolio companies and new investments.
 All Talis Capital staff are required to adhere to this ESG policy, however, the ESG Taskforce helps to provide staff with the training and resources to help them fulfil the firm’s ESG commitments.
 The Taskforce reports to the firm’s Executive Committee which has oversight on implementing this ESG policy.
-It includes Serena Taylor, ESG & Impact Officer, with whom overall responsibility lies and is supported by Cecilia Manduca, Associate, Emily Wood, Chief of Staff and Matus Maar, Managing Partner.
+It includes Serena Taylor, ESG & Impact Officer, with whom overall responsibility lies and is supported by Matus Maar, Co-Founder & Managing Partner, Alexandra Radu, Finance Director and Cecilia Manduca, Associate.

 Talis Capital’s Approach to ESG & Responsible Investing:

 We firmly believe that entrepreneurs are best placed to solve the world’s most pressing problems and build solutions that will transform industries and society.
 Venture capital has a unique position to bring lasting change in the world and has a wide-reaching impact.
 To that end, we recognise the integral importance that ESG issues can have on the success of our investments and incorporate material ESG into our investment decision-making.

 At Talis, ESG is not just a screening process nor a tick-box exercise.
 Our ESG taskforce and the broader employee base takes an active interest in how portfolio companies manage ESG issues and actively support them to strive for best practice.
 ESG is embedded across the investment cycle from investment screening to due diligence, ownership and exit.